-You merge CMS and survey data using our crosswalk file.
-This file maps MedRIC-generated beneficiary identifiers (BIDs) to survey participant identifiers.
+You merge CMS and study or survey data using our crosswalk file.
+This file maps MedRIC-generated beneficiary identifiers (BIDs) to study or survey participant identifiers.

-To obtain a crosswalk file for your survey and CMS data sets, contact either:
+To obtain a crosswalk file for your CMS and study or survey data sets, contact either:

 In your email, state which data files you need to merge.

 For HRS-specific research projects, you will need our Medicare-Medicaid crosswalk file, which we call our "Medicare-Medicaid conversion file," to do so.
 This Medicare-Medicaid conversion file maps MedRIC-generated beneficiary identifiers (BIDs) for Medicare beneficiaries to MedRIC-generated BIDs for Medicaid beneficiaries.

 Since linking public use files (PUF) and MedRIC's sensitive CMS data files may produce re-identification risks, you'll need to contact the study or survey organization that governs rights to your study or survey data set to determine what's permissible.